AdobeDocs/journey-optimizer.es-ES/help/using/campaigns/create-campaign.md

    >[!NOTE]
    >
-   >También puede duplicar una campaña en vivo existente para crear una nueva.[Más información](modify-stop-campaign.md#duplicate) <!-- check if only live campaigns-->
+   >También puede duplicar una campaña en vivo existente para crear una nueva.
+[Más información](modify-stop-campaign.md#duplicate) <!-- check if only live campaigns-->

 <!--1.
 In the **[!UICONTROL Properties]** section, specify when you want to execute the campaign: